U.S. Route 41: Illinois

 US 41, as Lake Shore Drive, passes by the Museum of Science and Industry (at 57th Street) in the Hyde Park area.
 From here north, US 41 is a quasi-expressway with bridges too low to admit trucks, and a 45 mph speed zone, and exits at 53rd Street/Hyde Park Boulevard, 50th Street, 47th Street, Oakwood Boulevard, 31st Street, Interstate 55, and 18th Street.
 After the I-55 bridges, US 41 passes McCormick Place, which is the largest convention center in North America.
 At this point, the roadway becomes a boulevard passing the Museum Campus (Field Museum, Shedd Aquarium, and Adler Planetarium) and Soldier Field, home of the Chicago Bears; access to these attractions is provided at 18th Street.

 The roadway continues north with a couple of signals as it passes through Grant Park and by Buckingham Fountain.
 After the signal at Monroe Street, the roadway becomes a quasi-expressway again with exits at Randolph Street/Wacker Drive, Illinois Street/Grand Avenue (Navy Pier exit), and a signal at Chicago Avenue.
 The roadway then has a sharp S-curve called the Oak Street Curve where the suggested speed limit is 25 mph.
 After the curve, US 41 is a full expressway.
 US 41 exits at Foster Avenue but Lake Shore Drive continues north to Bryn Mawr Avenue and Hollywood Avenue before ending.

 At Broadway, US 41 intersects the eastern terminus of US 14.
-US 41 continues along Lincoln Avenue in the north side of the city, eventually meeting Skokie Boulevard/Cicero Avenue, where US 41 turns north and parallels Interstate 94.
+US 41 continues along Lincoln Avenue in the north side of the city, eventually meeting Skokie Boulevard/Cicero Avenue, where US 41 turns north and is paralleled by Interstate 94.
 In the northern suburbs of Chicago, US 41 joins I-94 (Edens Expressway) just north of Lake Avenue for a short distance before splitting from the freeway just south of Lake–Cook Road and continuing north as the Skokie Highway for roughly 25 mi to a point near the Wisconsin border.
 Just south of the border, US 41 rejoins I-94.
 The two co-signed routes continue northward into Wisconsin.